moresk0/HTMLSurfer/README.md

 # HTMLSurfer

-Explore HTML and count words
+Exploring web pages using Requests and BeutifulSoup.